SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 The floating-point representation will make more sense later on, but I wanted to introduce it here, as it is heavily used in all kind of applications, and more tricky than most people realise.
+Don't worry if you don't get the details, it's a folded section for a reason.
+If you remember that floating points are a tricky representation, that's good enough.

 One key idea behind this representation is that we usually care about precision for small numbers, and not so much for large ones.
 For instance, over a